winwiz1/crisp-react/README.md

     | :-------------------- | :----- |
     | NODE_VERSION | `16.13.0` |

     Optionally, you can customize the "Project name" field.
 It defaults to the GitHub repository name, but it does not need to match.
-The "Project name" value is used to create a unique per-project `*.pages.dev` subdomain.
+The "Project name" is used to create a unique `*.pages.dev` subdomain.
+If the name is unique, it will be used as is, otherwise it will be altered a bit to ensure uniqueness.
+The resulting subdomain will be referred to as 'per-project subdomain' e.g. `<per-project>.pages.dev`.

-    After completing the configuration, click "Save and Deploy" button.
+    After completing the configuration, click on the "Save and Deploy" button.
 You will see the deployment pipeline in progress.
-When it finishes, the website can be found on the above unique subdomain.
+When it finishes, a website similar to [this](https://jamstack.winwiz1.com) can be found on the per-project subdomain.
+If there is no SPA named "index", you will have to navigate to "/your-spa-name".
+In addition, you will have the new Project visible under the top level 'Pages' menu in Cloudflare dashboard.

+5. Adding a domain that you own.<br/>
+It is recommended not to use the 'Custom Domain' tab available for your new Project.
+Follow the steps described under the [SEO](#seo) heading instead.

 Each subsequent push into the repository will trigger the pipeline.
-If it finishes successfully, a new website deployment is created and made available on both per-deployment URL and per-project subdomain.
-You can rollback to any of the earlier deployments anytime.
-Those are still available to users at the older per-deployment URLs.
-A rollback ensures that a website available at the created earlier per-deployment URL becomes accessible on the per-project subdomain as well.
+If it finishes successfully, a new website deployment is created and made available on both per-project and per-deployment subdomains.
+The latter comes in the form of `<per-deployment>.<per-project>.pages.dev`.

+You can rollback to any of the previous deployments anytime.
+Those are still available to users at the older per-deployment subdomains.
+A rollback ensures that a website available at the created earlier per-deployment subdomain becomes accessible on the per-project subdomain as well.

-Getting the metrics (performance, SEO and others) of the new website is only few clicks away with the cloud instance of Lighthouse ran by Google and available at [this page](https://web.dev/measure/).
-The metrics should be similar to `crisp-react.pages.dev`:
+If you have the SPA configuration block as suggested at the beginning of this section, then getting metrics for the new website is only a few clicks away with the cloud instance of Lighthouse ran by Google and available at [this page](https://web.dev/measure/).
+The metrics should be similar to `jamstack.winwiz1.com`:

 <div align="center">
   <img alt="Jamstack build - Lighthouse scores" src="docs/benchmarks/jamstack.png" width="40%" />
 </div>

 > The report generated by web.dev has "CPU/Memory Power" metric at the bottom.
 It reflects the power of the hardware used by Lighthouse to emulate Moto G4.
 This metric affects the performance score.
 Cloud instance of Lighthouse at web.dev runs on a shared cloud VM and the metric reflects the current workload.
 It varies from time to time.

+In case the SPA configuration block is different, the metrics can be obtained after completing the [SEO](#seo) section.

 ### AWS S3
 Follow the steps described in the [AWS document](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html).